 A 2008 PEN Emerging Voices Fellow, Marytza focused on improving her fiction while gaining experience and knowledge managing a specialized fashion library for the OTIS College of Art & Design in Los Angeles.
 Scholarships to attend the Bread Loaf Writers' Conference and VONA soon followed, giving Marytza the opportunity to fine-tune her stories and explore a wide variety of literary interests and influences.
 Marytza earned her MFA in Creative Writing: Latin America in 2016.
 Attending residencies in Buenos Aires, Rio de Janeiro, and Santiago provided opportunities to read unique and unconventional books in Spanish and Portuguese, and engage with innovative styles of music and art, reigniting her vision for a specialized library & art center in her hometown.

-As Makara gets ready to open its doors, the organization upholds the attitude in which it was founded: that reading empowers individuals and imagination is key to a healthy society.
+Makara opened its doors in May 2017.
+The organization upholds the attitude in which it was founded: that reading empowers individuals and imagination is key to a healthy society.